smartcontractkit/.github/actions/ci-publish-npm/README.md

 3. `npm-token` - The NPM access token with permissions to publish to the repository.
 4. `create-github-release` - Whether to create a Github release.
 5. `github-release-tag-name` - The release's tag name
 6. `github-token` - The `GITHUB_TOKEN` issued for the workflow.
-Used when creating Github releases.
+Only required when creating Github releases.
+Requires `contents: write` permissions.